magenta-aps/mox/doc/user/api/import.rst

    overwrites` the object including all ``virkning`` periods.
 This is useful if you want to change the ``virking`` periods.

-   The JSON-payload must contain a complete object in exactly the same format as for the :ref:`CreateOperation`.
+   The JSON payload must contain a complete object in exactly the same format as for the :ref:`CreateOperation`.

    If there are no object with the UUID exist the Import operation sets